On Higher Order Drift and Diffusion Estimates for Stochastic SINDy: Numerical Examples

 This is the Van-Der-Pol equation, which describes a nonlinear oscillator.
 We can perturb this equation by adding noise, we get the SDE

 where $W_t$ is a two dimensional Wiener process.
 For the simulations, we let

-We chose this system to represent a different type of limiting behavior.
+We chose this system to represent a different type of limiting behavior, and the estimation of a stochastic Van-Der-Pol oscillator was also considered in \cite{bruckner2020inferring}.
 For this system, the dynamics settle around a limit cycle.
 While they will have a certain amount of randomness, the trajectories will demonstrate an approximately cyclic behavior.
 In particular, this also means that the drift will rarely be near zero, as opposed to the previous example where the drift was often small.

 The dictionary we will use for the SINDy algorithm consists of all monomials in $x^1$ and $x^2$ up to degree 6: